GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

         1.  **(External/User Task):** Set up **Google Cloud Storage** bucket for source documents.
         2.  **(Development Task):** Develop initial **ETLVRE pipeline (v1)**.
 This involves:
             *   Creating an Eventarc trigger for new files in the GCS bucket.
-            *   Developing a Cloud Function (or initial Vertex AI Pipeline definition) that uses **Document AI** (Form Parser or Layout Parser) for PDF text/structure extraction, implements basic **semantic chunking** and metadata extraction, calls the `generateDocumentEmbeddings` Genkit flow (which now uses `ai.embed()`) to embed processed chunks, and then loads these embeddings and their metadata into a provisioned **Vertex AI Vector Search** index and a **Firestore** collection (for chunk metadata).
+            *   Developing a Cloud Function (or initial Vertex AI Pipeline definition) that uses **Document AI** (Form Parser or Layout Parser) for PDF text/structure extraction, implements basic **semantic chunking** and metadata extraction, calls the `generateDocumentEmbeddings` Genkit flow (which now uses `ai.embed()` and assigns `chunkId`s) to embed processed chunks, and then loads these embeddings (with `chunkId` as `datapointId`) into a provisioned **Vertex AI Vector Search** index.
+The chunk metadata (including `chunkId`) will be stored in a **Firestore** collection.
         3.  **(External/User Task):** Provision and configure a Vertex AI Vector Search Index and Endpoint.
 Ensure necessary IAM permissions.
 Set up Firestore.
-        4.  **(Development Task):** Update the `queryVectorStoreTool` in `src/ai/tools/vector-store-tools.ts` to make *actual calls* to the provisioned Vertex AI Vector Search endpoint and fetch full `DocumentChunk` data from Firestore using retrieved IDs.
+        4.  **(Development Task):** Update the `queryVectorStoreTool` in `src/ai/tools/vector-store-tools.ts` to make *actual calls* to the provisioned Vertex AI Vector Search endpoint and then fetch full `DocumentChunk` data from Firestore using retrieved `chunkId`s (datapoint IDs).
+The `@google-cloud/aiplatform` package is already added.
         5. Fully test and transition the `/advanced/qa-vector-search` UI to use this live RAG pipeline.
 *   **Establish Basic Knowledge Graph (KG v1):**
     *   **Objective:** Create an initial, queryable KG focusing on core GS1 entities and their primary relationships.
     *   **Tasks:**
         1. Define a v1 KG schema/ontology for key GS1 identifiers and concepts.
         2.  **(External/User Task):** Choose and provision KG storage (e.g., **AlloyDB AI** with graph capabilities or **Spanner Graph**).
-        3. Develop simple extraction scripts (Python, potentially LLM-assisted) to populate KG v1.
+        3. Develop simple extraction scripts (Python, potentially LLM-assisted) to populate KG v1 from core GS1 documents (output from Document AI parsing or structured sources).
         4. Replace the mock `queryKnowledgeGraphTool` with a real Genkit tool for querying KG v1.
         5. Test the `/advanced/kg-query-demo` UI with the live (but basic) KG.
 *   **Initial KG-RAG Integration:**
     *   Develop a new Genkit flow (e.g., `answerWithKgRagPilot`) that uses the live KG query tool to augment queries sent to the live Vector Search tool and synthesizes answers using context from both.
-*   **Enhance "Interactive Identifier Validator" with Basic Symbolic Rules & KG v1:**
+*   **Enhance "Interactive Identifier Validator" with More Symbolic Rules & KG v1:**
-    *   Develop more comprehensive symbolic rule logic (e.g., Python in a Genkit tool/Server Action) for validating key GS1 identifiers, referencing definitions from KG v1.
+    *   Develop more comprehensive symbolic rule logic (e.g., Python in a Genkit tool/Server Action) for validating key GS1 identifiers (e.g., full SSCC check digit, other GTIN format rules), referencing definitions or constraints from KG v1.
 *   **MLOps v1 - RAG Index Automation:**
-    *   Create a Vertex AI Pipeline to automate RAG index updates in Vertex AI Vector Search when source documents are updated.
+    *   Create a Vertex AI Pipeline to automate RAG index updates in Vertex AI Vector Search and Firestore metadata store when source documents are updated in GCS.

 #### 2. Phase 2B: Early NeSy & Deeper KG-RAG (6-18 Months)